 Find out more about five must-do climbs in Catalonia in this artikel.

 Catalonia is truly a cycling region.
 As such, many hotels are geared to the needs of cyclists.
 Think secure bike parking and a place where you can clean or repair your bike when needed.
-Stay, for example, at the Best Western hotel in Girona, a good base to explore various routes (see website).
-Going cycling or gravelling in the Prades mountains?
-Then stay at Park Prades in your own tent or camper van, or in a cosy bungalow.
+Click on the regions below for our bike-friendly accommodation tips.

 And what you really must have eaten after your sporty day on the bike?
 Try, for example, 'pa amb tomàquet', a simple but delicious toast with tomato, olive oil and garlic.
 Enjoy esqueixada, a fresh salad with salted cod, and try fideuà, a paella variation with noodles and seafood.
 Don't forget to leave a spot for dessert; crema catalana, a dessert with a crispy layer of caramelised sugar.
 Of course, all this tastes great with a glass of local cava or Priorat wine!